-We became an Academy in February 2015 and received our first inspection on the 6th & 7th February 2018.
+We became an Academy in February 2015 and received our latest inspection on the 20th & 21st October 2021.

 When Ofsted inspected the Academy they found: